 Despite the size disparity, both premium ereaders have similar weights, although the Forma's plastic body tends to lose its shiny look over time and use.
 But while the Oasis’ metal exterior certainly feels more durable, it's also much more slippery.
 The Forma's rubbery and textured back, on the other hand, means that despite its bigger size your grip never wavers and its bigger footprint helps keep that weight feel more evenly distributed.

 You can hold the Forma in either your left or right hand (or even in landscape) and the display orientation automatically rotates within a couple of seconds of switching.
-And it’s clear the Forma uses newer and snappier E Ink tech than Kobo’s previous flagship device, the Aura One, with full screen refreshes required less often and a touch more responsiveness when turning pages or using the onscreen keyboard.
-It’s fast, although the newer and more affordable Libra H2O is faster still.
+This happens a touch slower than the Libra H2O (which is a newer device) but, compared to older Kobo flagships like the Aura One, it requires fewer full screen refreshes.

 Read the full review: Kobo Forma